 Why subscribe?

 The legal arms trade is one of the most corrupt on the planet.
-In Australia, ‘national security’ and ‘commercial-in-confidence’ restrictions are used by the government to justify a lack of transparency and accountability in the procurement, production, and export of military weapons.
+In Australia, ‘national security’ and ‘commercial-in-confidence’ restrictions are used by the government to justify a lack of transparency and accountability in the procurement, production, import and export of military weapons.

 ‘Culture of cosiness’

 A secretive ‘culture of cosiness’ exists between the government, the military, and the weapons industry.
-This facilitates lucrative procurement deals for global weapons companies and well-paid corporate gigs for retiring politicians, military officers, and senior public servants.
+This facilitates lucrative procurement deals for global weapons companies and well-paid corporate gigs for retiring politicians, military officers and senior public servants.
 The lack of transparency not only undermines the public interest, it sets the scene for corruption.

 Undue Influence shines a light into some murky corners.
 There are few people reporting in detail on this opaque domain.
 It is complex time-consuming work and often involves battling with those who’d prefer the information remains in the shadows.